mjf1406/DidgYa/README.md

 -   on `editDidgya()`, only the items that were changed are updated in DidgYaList
 -   added edit modal for the clicked DidgYa
 -   notify the user about being offline
+-   consider minification tools.
+This might require initializing node into the project.
+-   consider localization libraries, or write my own.
+One is 33KB minified and another is 55KB minified.
+I feel like I can make a smaller one.

 #### High Priority